 Simple toys made of natural materials

-Today, Scandinavian home design is also used in various combinations with other interior design styles.
+Today, Scandinavian home design can also be used in various combinations with other interior design styles.

-Boho-Scandi is a slightly more lively style, full of layers, but calm and cozy in appearance.
-The color scheme is mostly monochromatic and neutral, as well as all the decorations we know from bohemian interiors.
+Boho - Scandi is a slightly more lively style, full of layers, but calm and cosy in appearance.
+The Colour scheme is mostly monochromatic and neutral, as well as all the decorations we know from bohemian interiors.

-In industrial style, on the other hand, steel and chrome elements often combined with natural accents prevail.
-The combination is so striking and the spaces feel airy and spacious.
+In industrial style, on the other hand, steel and chrome elements are often combined with overall natural features.
+The combination is so striking, that it makes the spaces feel airy and spacious.

 Japandi style is a combination of Scandinavian aesthetics with the naturalness of Japanese style.
-It is dominated by natural materials, straight and clean lines, and neutral colors and patterns are rarely used.
+It is dominated by natural materials, straight and clean lines, and neutral colours and the minimal use of patterns.

 Why is Scandinavian design so popular?

-Scandinavian design is versatile, it not only helps to create bright and airy interiors, it is suitable for modern living spaces that require simple, functional, and timeless things, but also offers enough space for self-expression.
+Scandinavian design is versatile.
+It not only creates bright and airy interiors, but it is also suitable for modern living spaces that require simple, functional, and timeless finishes, all while offering enough space for self-expression.